 - Loose material must be placed in disposable containers like cardboard boxes and large plastic bags for loose leaves.

 - Only put acceptable material out for collection (see list of Acceptable Materials below)

 - Property owners and/or residents may incur penalty fees for violations, such as oversized piles, disposing of unacceptable materials, or putting material at the curb too early or too late for collection.

 - Pile size can be up to 10 cubic yards per pick-up (10' x 7' x 4').

-- Appliances (refrigerators, stoves, washers, dryers, air conditioners) - must be placed away from pile for separate collection
+- Appliances (refrigerators, stoves, washers, dryers, air conditioners) - must be placed away from the pile for separate collection.

 - Branches (must not exceed 6 feet in length and 4 inches in diameter)

-- Computers, monitors, electronics, and televisions - must be placed away from pile for separate e-waste collection
+- Computers, monitors, electronics, and televisions - must be placed away from piles for separate e-waste collection.

 - Furniture (chairs, sofas, dining tables)